 Batuk’s past is one that has left him with chronic C-PTSD (canine post traumatic stress disorder).
 This brought me some tough challenges with regards to his rehabilitation.
 Batuk has also taught me so much on helping traumatized and damaged dogs live happily ever after.
 You can read more about Batuk’s story here.

 I am a professional dog trainer with the IACP as well as a certified dog trainer with the National K-9 Dog Trainers Association.
-I work with a lot of rescue dogs, and currently do the training for the dogs with behavioural problems in foster care from Redemption Paws.
+I work with a lot of rescue dogs, and currently do the training for the dogs with behavioural problems in foster care from New Collar Collective.
 My goal through training is to help as many dogs as I can live a balanced and tranquil life, full of love, and happiness.
 I believe that with the right methods, any dog can be rehabilitated.
 No dog is too emotionally damaged to make loyal and loving family members.